justRuba/Installing-and-Running-Your-First-ROS-1-and-ROS-2-Nodes/README.md

 ## **6. Manipulate the Turtlesim Package in ROS 2 Foxy**

- Follow a workflow similar to what I would do in ROS 1 but with the added step of ensuring that I am using ROS 2 commands and packages, not ROS 1.
+ Follow a workflow similar to what I did in ROS 1 but with the added step of ensuring that I am using ROS 2 commands and packages, not ROS 1.

  - Step 1: The First Terminal